Nikhil-singh955/Pizza_sales-SQL/README.md

-Pizza Sales SQL Repository
-Welcome to the Pizza Sales SQL repository!
-This repository contains a collection of SQL queries organized into three levels of complexity: Basic, Intermediate, and Advanced.
-These queries are executed based on data from four CSV files: order_details.csv, orders.csv, pizza_types.csv, and pizzas.csv.

-Repository Structure
-The repository is structured into three main folders:

-Basic Queries:

-Contains 5 problem statements designed to cover fundamental SQL concepts.
-Intermediate Queries:

-Contains 9 problem statements that delve deeper into SQL operations and functionalities.
-Advanced Queries:

-Contains 3 problem statements that tackle more complex SQL challenges.
-CSV Files
-The following CSV files are used in this repository to execute the SQL queries:

-order_details.csv: Contains detailed information about each order. orders.csv: Contains general information about the orders. pizza_types.csv: Contains information about the different types of pizzas. pizzas.csv: Contains information about the pizzas offered.
-Folder and File Details

-Basic Queries
-Problem Statement 1: Retrieve the total number of orders placed.

-Problem Statement 2: Calculate the total revenue generated from pizza sales.

-Problem Statement 3: Identify the highest-priced pizza.

-Problem Statement 4: Identify the most common pizza size ordered.

-Problem Statement 5: List the top 5 most ordered pizza types along with their quantities.

-Intermediate Queries

-Problem Statement 1: Join the necessary tables to find the total quantity of each pizza category ordered.

-Problem Statement 2: Determine the distribution of orders by hour of the day.

-Problem Statement 3: Join relevant tables to find the category-wise distribution of pizzas.

-Problem Statement 4: Group the orders by date and calculate the average number of pizzas ordered per day.

-Problem Statement 5: Determine the top 3 most ordered pizza types based on revenue.

-Advanced Queries

-Problem Statement 1: Calculate the percentage contribution of each pizza type to total revenue.

-Problem Statement 2: Analyze the cumulative revenue generated over time.

-Problem Statement 3: Determine the top 3 most ordered pizza types based on revenue for each pizza category.

-Contact
-For any questions or feedback, please contact nikhilsingh.aiml@gmail.com

-Thank you for visiting the Pizza Sales SQL repository!
-Happy querying!
+🍕 Pizza Sales SQL Repository
+Welcome to the Pizza Sales SQL Repository!
+This repository contains a collection of SQL queries categorized into three levels of complexity: Basic, Intermediate, and Advanced.
+The queries are based on data from four CSV files and are designed to help you understand and explore different SQL concepts in a structured manner.

+📂 Repository Structure
+The repository is organized into three main folders:

+1. Basic Queries
+Designed to cover fundamental SQL concepts:

+🔹 Problem 1: Retrieve the total number of orders placed.
+🔹 Problem 2: Calculate the total revenue generated from pizza sales.
+🔹 Problem 3: Identify the highest-priced pizza.
+🔹 Problem 4: Identify the most common pizza size ordered.
+🔹 Problem 5: List the top 5 most ordered pizza types along with their quantities.
+2. Intermediate Queries
+Delves deeper into SQL operations and functionalities:

+🔸 Problem 1: Join tables to find the total quantity of each pizza category ordered.
+🔸 Problem 2: Determine the distribution of orders by hour of the day.
+🔸 Problem 3: Find the category-wise distribution of pizzas.
+🔸 Problem 4: Group orders by date and calculate the average number of pizzas ordered per day.
+🔸 Problem 5: Determine the top 3 most ordered pizza types based on revenue.
+3. Advanced Queries
+Tackles more complex SQL challenges:

+⚡ Problem 1: Calculate the percentage contribution of each pizza type to total revenue.
+⚡ Problem 2: Analyze the cumulative revenue generated over time.
+⚡ Problem 3: Determine the top 3 most ordered pizza types based on revenue for each pizza category.
+📊 CSV Files
+The following data files are used for executing the queries:

+order_details.csv: Contains detailed information about each order. orders.csv: Contains general order information. pizza_types.csv: Provides information on the different types of pizzas available. pizzas.csv: Contains data about the pizzas offered in the system.
+🚀 Getting Started
+✉️ Contact
+For any questions or feedback, feel free to reach out:

+📧 Email: nikhilsingh.aiml@gmail.com

+Thank you for visiting the Pizza Sales SQL Repository! 🎉 Happy Querying!